Introduction and Background

 The Draft Plan was submitted on 31st January 2020; this, and the associated documentation can be viewed here.

 The plan was out for consultation from 23rd March until the 25th May.
-The process is now the responsibility of HDC; an issue has arisen relating to a Heritage matter which is now under discussion between the relevant bodies.
-Until this has been resolved the plan cannot proceed to the next stage which is Examination by an Independent Public Examiner.
+The process is now the responsibility of HDC; an issue arose relating to a Heritage matter and, until this had been resolved, the plan could proceed to the next stage which is Examination by an Independent Public Examiner.